Last chance? Theresa May wins Brexit assurances from EU on eve of crucial vote

 The DUP said it would study the documents.

-May was instructed by lawmakers to replace the backstop with alternative arrangements.
-The opposition Labour Party said she had fallen far short of her promises to parliament.
+May was instructed by MPs to replace the backstop with alternative arrangements.
+The Labour Party said she had fallen far short of her promises to parliament.

 If the backstop comes into force and talks on the future relationship break down with no prospect of an agreement, May said the unilateral declaration would make clear there was nothing to stop London from moving to leave the backstop.

-Senior British government ministers have warned rebellious lawmakers that if May’s deal is voted down then there is a chance that Brexit could be thwarted.
+Senior British government ministers have warned rebellious MPs that if May’s deal is voted down then there is a chance that Brexit could be thwarted.

 Brexit will pitch the world’s fifth largest economy into the unknown and many fear it will serve to divide the West as it grapples with both the unconventional presidency of Donald Trump and growing assertiveness from Russia and China.